About 15% of the US population is comprised of senior citizens. That number is slated to continue rising all the way through to the year 2060.

 1. Observe Their Lifestyle

 Dealing with aging parents starts with observation.
 Without taking the time to observe your parent’s lifestyle, you won’t be able to offer meaningful suggestions and assistance.
+If it’s obvious to you that your parents need hearing aids but haven’t prioritized them, have a conversation about the benefits of seeing an audiologist.
+If they have trouble with the stairs, suggest moving the bedroom to the main floor of the home.

 So, without announcing your intentions, make it a point to be around your parents more often.
 Understand what their daily routine looks like and what struggles they bump into regularly.